PalisadeResearch/ai-vs-humans-ctf-report/paper-typst/main.typ

 = Conclusion

-We want to have real time or better awareness of AI cyber capabilities
+// We want to have real time or better awareness of AI cyber capabilities
-// hard to trust a specific small team, as it is unreliable.
+// // hard to trust a specific small team, as it is unreliable.
-1. Policy-relevant grounding #todomt[not clear how]#todoap[By directly comparing against humans vs comparing against numbers on a benchmark]
+// 1.
+Policy-relevant grounding #todomt[not clear how]#todoap[By directly comparing against humans vs comparing against numbers on a benchmark]
-2. Cost-efficiency + robustness
+// 2.
+Cost-efficiency + robustness

-Bounties solve these 2.
+// Bounties solve these 2.

-Call to action for grantmakers:
+// Call to action for grantmakers:
-Moreover, CTFs are already happening - all we need is bounty money for AI track.
+// Moreover, CTFs are already happening - all we need is bounty money for AI track.
 If having an AI track that becomes popular default - no more grants needed.

-Call to action for frontier labs:
+// Call to action for frontier labs:
-Way better to know in realtime than to not know.
+// Way better to know in realtime than to not know.
 Faster decision making for better safety.

-Call to action for CTFs:
+// Call to action for CTFs:
-Consider AI track, for hype and attracting best experts (asks us for help - we have experience)
+// Consider AI track, for hype and attracting best experts (asks us for help - we have experience)

-// Call to action for cyberProfessionals:
+// // Call to action for cyberProfessionals:
-// Consider AI copilots  // Leave this as blank for dima
+// // Consider AI copilots  // Leave this as blank for dima

-* Our main Results:*
+// * Our main Results:*
-- AI achieved 1 hour time horizon on cyber (and having humans to measure this against is cool)
+// - AI achieved 1 hour time horizon on cyber (and having humans to measure this against is cool)
-- Signs of crowdsourcing working, but results inconclusive
+// - Signs of crowdsourcing working, but results inconclusive
-- AI outperformed our expectations based on initial evaluations. (saturated) #todomt[we discussed that this might be moved somewhere to the body?]#todoap[feel free to add this to abstract, the initial expectations were based on the evals of our SOTA-achieving agent on old tasks from HTB before running the competition.
+// - AI outperformed our expectations based on initial evaluations. (saturated) #todomt[we discussed that this might be moved somewhere to the body?]#todoap[feel free to add this to abstract, the initial expectations were based on the evals of our SOTA-achieving agent on old tasks from HTB before running the competition.
 The difficulty of challenges we selected was partially based on this initial evals]
-- Elicitation bounty suggested (seems like a good idea) (we tried, you should too) (we think it can be cost effective) (handwave it.
+// - Elicitation bounty suggested (seems like a good idea) (we tried, you should too) (we think it can be cost effective) (handwave it.
 20k per month vs US salary to discussion + make a handwave table) (DARPA does similar AIxCC challenge, but with different purpose #footnote[See https://aicyberchallenge.com])

-- time horizon (Metr suggested for R&D, we did for Cyber)
+// - time horizon (Metr suggested for R&D, we did for Cyber)

-- AI top-13% scores (now this is *grounded* -> hence legible for policymakers (competition with humans is more legible than benchmarks in general.
+// - AI top-13% scores (now this is *grounded* -> hence legible for policymakers (competition with humans is more legible than benchmarks in general.
 Hence doing it this way is better for policymaker awareness)(more comprehensive than cybench?))

-// Draft conclusion:
-//Accurately assessing the real-time offensive capabilities of AI systems remains a major challenge for policymakers and researchers.
-Relying on closed evaluations by small internal teams at frontier AI labs is insufficient — such assessments can lack transparency and are challenging for independent verification, making it difficult to build a shared understanding of current risks or make informed decisions about governance and safety. #todoap[we need to be more polite ]
+Accurately assessing the offensive capabilities of AI systems remains a major challenge for policymakers and researchers.
+Relying solely on evaluations conducted by internal teams at frontier AI labs is insufficient.
+To better understand the highly dynamic nature of AI capabilities, we need a more diverse and robust evaluation approach grounded in real-world, real-time testing.
-//Our work explores crowdsourcing elicitation efforts as a practical and scalable alternative.
-By running AI agents alongside human participants in two Capture The Flag (CTF) competitions.
-We demonstrate that this approach can address two important needs:
-//1.
-Grounding AI capabilities in policy-relevant terms by benchmarking against human performance, rather than opaque technical metrics.
-//2.
-Enabling scalable, cost-efficient evaluation than closed testing environments through open competitions and public challenges.
-//
+Toward this goal, we hosted a first-of-its-kind “AI vs. Humans” CTF competition #footnote[The only other similar competition we know of was held as part of DARPA’s AI Cyber Challenge (AIxCC), it had a different focus on advancing AI for cyber defense.
+See: https://aicyberchallenge.com], inviting AI developers to directly compete against each other and against human teams.
+We also analyzed AI performance in CyberApocalypse, a large CTF with thousands of participants.
+While our results are still preliminary, our initial experiments suggest that using CTF competitions to elicit offensive AI capabilities holds significant promise in several directions.
+Firstly, the crowdsourcing approach demonstrated potential for surfacing meaningful behaviors in AI systems in practical settings, exceeding our initial expectations of AI capabilities.
+In the “AI vs. Humans” CTF competition, our top-performing AI team ranked in the top 13% of all participants, with several AI teams solving 19 out of 20 challenges—effectively saturating the task set.
+This outcome not only highlights current system capabilities but also demonstrates the value #todoap[what is this value?] of evaluating AI in direct competition with humans.
+However, further data and repeated trials are needed to fully assess its reliability and generalizability.
+To further contextualize AI performance, we adopted the 50%-task-completion time horizon metric proposed by METR (2025).
+We found that AI agents were able to solve cyber tasks requiring up to one hour of effort from a median human CTF participant.
+This measure, adapted here for evaluating offensive capabilities, provides a more interpretable and policy-relevant signal than aggregate benchmark scores.
+Moreover, we suggest that CTFs for AI elicitation is both cost-effective and practical, particularly for organizations operating with limited resources.
+We believe this mechanism can be easily replicated and scaled across future evaluations.
+Our findings suggest several ways in which crowdsourcing can offer practical value for different stakeholders:
+- For cybersecurity professionals: *DIMA TODO*
+For policy and R&D agencies: CTFs already provide the infrastructure — what is missing is targeted support for AI-focused tracks.
+Modest funding for prizes and coordination could establish a sustainable evaluation ecosystem.
+Once popularized, these tracks may require little or no ongoing funding.
+For frontier AI labs: Public evaluations offer a fast, low-cost way to uncover overlooked capabilities and validate internal assessments.
+Engaging in open competitions can improve safety decision-making by revealing how systems behave under diverse, adversarial conditions.
+For CTF Organizers: Adding an AI track can increase visibility, attract high-caliber participants, and introduce new research and media interest.
+Our team has experience supporting these efforts and is available to assist with design and execution.
+As AI systems grow in complexity, evaluation must keep pace.
+Moreover, evaluation methods should be clear enough to guide policy, and flexible enough to reveal what today’s systems can actually do.
+This research is our initial contribution toward that goal.

 = Acknowledgements